Horsley Park: Population

-Commercial area
+Geography

 There are a number of small farms in the area.
-A small group of shops is located on the main street, The Horsley Drive, including a grocer, lolly shop, newsagent and firearms store.
+A small group of shops is located on the main street, The Horsley Drive, including Horsley Park Gun Shop, Horsley Park Tavern & other small businesses.
 There is also the piety store located in the our lady of victories parish Church, where many religious artefacts can be purchased, such as statues and the annual chocolate pascal lamb, introduced by the Michaelite order of priests who took over the declining Paulist missionaries.

+Burley Road has the highest recorded street-tree canopy cover in Horsley Park, at 48,605 m².